CarloAndreaDeFilippo/ScatteringSimulator/README.md

 ## Installation

-At the moment, only Linux platforms are available.
+Currently, only Linux is supported.

 ### Requirements

 * C++11 compiler (g++)
-* OpenMP for parallelization
+* * OpenMP-enabled compiler (for parallelization)

 To build: